 The latest stories from the Scotland section of the BBC News web site.

-A teenager dies after falling from the emergency exit of a bus in Glasgow city centre in the early hours of the morning.
+A driver dies in a road accident in Leven, Fife, in the early hours of Thursday morning.

 A derelict hospital building, Dunain House, near Inverness is destroyed by fire on Wednesday night.

 A postman who dumped thousands of letters over four years avoids prison after a sheriff says the material was junk mail.